jeffsburton/looma/.junie/guidelines.md

 * All api endpoint return payloads should be wrapped in pydantic schemas that enforce encryption of database id's.

 * All <a> tags should have class link-btn.

+* DataTable components should not have StripedRows & should not be paged.